 1. First, we need to get a few things out of the way: Drain the engine oil into a suitable container and dispose of properly.
 Next, remove the skid-plate, then remove the clutch cable from it's mounting bracket on the right side of the engine, and then from the clutch actuator lever.
 Also, for clearance on the right side engine cover, you’ll need to remove the right foot peg mount, and the rear brake lever.
 The peg mount is held on by two 8mm bolts (12mm heads), and the rear brake lever by a single 6mm bolt (with 10mm head).
 Note: the rear brake lever is soft aluminum and over-tightening the steel pinch bolt can strip the threads.
 If that happens you will have to replace the lever, or perhaps install a Heli-Coil insert to restore the damaged threads.

-TIP!
-Thanks to Chris Talbert for this great information:
+Thank you Chris Talbert for this note!